 One of the smallest spending slices goes to Parliament itself—the House of Commons, the Senate and the Library of Parliament.

-Last year, the combination of salaries and benefits for Members of Parliament, Senators and parliamentary staff, and spending on facilities and services, totaled about $548 million.
+Last year, the combination of salaries and benefits for Members of Parliament, Senators and parliamentary staff, and spending on facilities and services, totalled about $534 million.
 That’s less than one-quarter of a cent of every tax dollar spent.

-Crown corporations (organizations owned directly or indirectly by the government) cost $9.5 billion, or 4 cents of each tax dollar spent.
+Crown corporations (organizations owned directly or indirectly by the Government) cost $7.5 billion, or 3 cents of each tax dollar spent.

 Most of these expenses were recorded by three organizations:

-These costs were partially offset by revenues earned by the Crown corporations, which totaled $3.9 billion in 2012-13.
+These costs were partially offset by revenues earned by the Crown corporations, which totalled $3.5 billion in 2013–14.
 These revenues are included as part of the Government’s other revenues discussed in the section entitled “Where the money comes from.”

 Public debt charges

-Interest charges on Canada’s public debt – money borrowed by the federal government over the years and not yet repaid and liabilities for pensions and other future benefits – cost $29.2 billion.
-That’s 11 cents of every tax dollar spent.
+Interest charges on Canada’s public debt—money borrowed by the federal government over the years and not yet repaid and liabilities for pensions and other future benefits—cost $28.2 billion.
+That’s 10 cents of every tax dollar spent.

-Currently, 71% of the Government’s unmatured debt is owed to Canadians, including citizens and domestic institutions holding federal bonds, Treasury bills and other forms of the debt.
+Currently, 74 per cent of the Government’s unmatured debt is owed to Canadians, including citizens and domestic institutions holding federal bonds, treasury bills and other forms of the debt.

 Where your tax dollar goes: Summary